filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/remix/index.md

     ![Click Connect in MetaMask.](deploy-metamask-click-connect.png)

 1. Back in Remix, under the **Account** field, you'll see that it says something like `0x11F...
 (5 ether)`.
-This value is 5 `tFIL`, but Remix doesn't natively support the Filecoin network, so it doesn't understand what `tFIL` is.
+This value is 5 `tFIL`, but Remix doesn't support the Filecoin network, so it doesn't understand what `tFIL` is.
 This isn't a problem; it's just a little quirk of using Remix.

     ![Remix and MetaMask linked.](deploy-remix-metamask-linked.png)